Indians are many peoples of diverse cultures and traditions.

 Sensation" for his stand-up comedy in which he spins the

 bitter hardships of reservation life into huge laughs.
-You can

 is a member of the Lakota.